Skip to Main Content

 [y]ou will also gain a sense of the complexity of being an apprentice writer in an academic culture, or rather cultures,

-where expectations may vary from discipline to discipline, even subject to subject and where yo can build a
+where expectations may vary from discipline to discipline, even subject to subject and where yo can build a repertoire of critical thinking and writing skills that enable you to enter the academic debates, even to challenge (p.
+6).

 Existential therapy offers four givens: